When you teach forensic psychology, the question students ask the most is how do I become a profiler?

 Features of the offence: Character of the offence:Origins of the offender: Present circumstances of the offender:Criminality of the offender: Geography of the offender:Predicted future behaviour of the offender: Interview strategies to be adopted: Threat assessment: Specific police recommendations.

 I mentioned earlier that the how do I become a FBI profiler question appears on the frequently asked questions section of the FBI website.
-What follows is their definitive answer.
+In response the FBI posted the following questions and answers.

 I Just Want To Be An FBI Profiler Where Do I Begin The Application Process?